schlnk/VoronUsers/printer_mods/schlank/minima/README.md

 ## BOM
 * 1x [Fysetc Mini12864 Display](https://www.aliexpress.com/item/32972382466.html)
 * 6x M3x6 Socket head screws.
-  * M3x8 could also be used but you need to use printed spacers instead of washers.
+  * M3x8 SHCS could also be used but you need to use printed spacers instead of washers.
 * 4x M3 Washers
 * Super-glue or similar

 ## Printing instructions
 The model is easy to print, no special tricks required.
 Use 0.4mm line with and 0.2 layer height when slicing the model, no cooling needed.
 Print base part in your main color, cover part in your accent color.
-You also need to print front skirts from the mod's folder, choose the ones which will fit your printer.
+New front skirts should also be printed, you can find them in the mod's folder.
+Choose the ones which will fit your printer's dimensions.
 If you use M3x8 screws print 4 spacers and use it instead of washers.

 ## Installation instructions
 1. Glue cover to the base with super-glue.